-In keeping with its interdisciplinary profile, the institute works towards a close coordination of course offerings in the seven disciplines represented at the John F. Kennedy Institute.
-The success of this approach is born out by the overwhelmingly positive student evaluations.
+In keeping with its interdisciplinary profile, the institute works towards a close coordination of course offerings in the six disciplines represented at the John F. Kennedy Institute.
+The success of this approach is borne out by the overwhelmingly positive student evaluations.
 The institute scores well above average in almost every category measured by the Student Barometer.
 Current course offerings are listed in the "Kommentiertes Vorlesungsverzeichnis" (KVV).

-Students at the institute are enrolled in either a Magister, a Staatsexamen (teacher training) program, a Bachelor, or a Master program.
-In addition, graduates have the opportunity to pursue a Ph.D. within a single discipline.
-In compliance with the harmonization of academic degree programs within Europe laid out by the Bologna Treaty, the Freie Universität Berlin is in the process of restructuring its degree programs.
-Consequently, the Magister and Staatsexamen programs are not open to incoming students.
+Students at the institute are enrolled in either a Bachelor, or a Master program.
+In addition, graduates have the opportunity to pursue a Ph.D. within a single discipline at the Graduate School of North American Studies.

 The Master program was introduced in winter term 2005/06.
 Prospective students are expected to hold a Bachelor of Arts degree in North American Studies or a related subject.
 In this rigorous two year program, students gain analytical skills through work in a variety of disciplines including history, culture, literature, political science, sociology and economics.
 Students will concentrate on two of the above disciplines, but will also complete an interdisciplinary module in which all six departments participate.